salsify/ember-css-modules/docs/PLUGINS.md

 ### `addPostcssPlugin(config, type, plugin)`
 Given a config hash, adds the given PostCSS plugin to that configuration, either as a `before` or `after` plugin.
 Particularly useful within the `config` hook.

+## Lint Plugins

+Normally, an ember-css-modules plugin will activate in exactly the same scenario a normal addon would: for apps when it's a `devDependency`, and for addons when it's a `dependency`.
+However, for addons this may cause an issue with plugins that provide development-time support, such as code linting.
+As an addon author, you wouldn't want to declare a production dependency on these plugins, but you _do_ want them to apply to your addon code while you're developing it.

+To handle this case, ECM plugins may provide an additonal package keyword: `ember-css-modules-lint-plugin`.
+This will cause the plugin to activate for addon code **even if it's only in the dummy app's `devDependencies`** as long as that addon's `isDevelopingAddon()` hook returns `true`.
+Plugins like [ember-css-modules-stylelint](https://github.com/dfreeman/ember-css-modules-stylelint) take advantage of this so they can be used with addons and engines without weighing down downstream consumers with extra dependencies.